🎨 HTML-CSS

 How do you know what properties and values there are?

 You learn them by using them.
 You look it up here: https://developer.mozilla.org/en-US/docs/Web/CSS/Reference.
-And the other thing you can do is look at the autocomplete in Devtools.
+Another thing you can do is look at the autocomplete in Devtools.

 Why is CSS a 'cascading' style sheet?
 What does cascade mean?